 Cambodia's poor human rights performance continues to disappoint the architects and supporters of the 1991 Paris Peace Agreements.
 The CPP is predicted to continue to misuse power in the run up to the 2018 national election.
 It seems unlikely that the CNRP can counter Hun Sen's no-holds-barred determination to stay in power through pre-election manoeuvring, threats and legal obstruction of opponents.

 Even so, results of this year's commune election suggest that the power of Hun Sen and the CPP is waning.
 Cambodia's youthful voters are better-educated, more politically engaged, and less easily intimidated than their elders who lived through war and the Pol Pot years.
 The CPP will retain its grip on Cambodia's Khmer-language media, particularly television, but young Cambodians are avid users of social media.
 They are also less tolerant of Cambodia's continued inequality, elite land-grabbing, corruption and rights abuses.
 While prospects for a change in government in 2018 currently seem doubtful, opposition parties will almost certainly further erode the CPP's parliamentary majority.

-Catherine Morris (@CatherineMorris) BA, JD, LLM, is an adjunct professor in the Faculty of Law at the University of Victoria, Canada.
-She is a director of Peacemakers Trust, a Canadian non-profit organisation for research and development on peace-building and conflict transformation.
-Her publications include ‘Justice Inverted: Law and Human Rights in Cambodia’ in The Handbook of Contemporary Cambodia (Routledge 2016).
+Catherine Morris BA, JD, LLM, is a director of Peacemakers Trust, a Canadian non-profit organisation for research and development on peace-building and conflict transformation.
+Her publications include "Justice Inverted: Law and Human Rights in Cambodia" in The Handbook of Contemporary Cambodia (Routledge 2016).